Leaderboard

 9 points

-Got out with my mate Damo yesterday, me in the Flying Carrot him in his SDR V-Storm lunatic machine.
+7. Got out with my mate Damo yesterday, me in the Flying Carrot him in his SDR V-Storm lunatic machine.
 Went to 5 Zeros Supercars Bradford-On-Avon for lunch, then had a nice shortish blat to Castle Combe race circuit where we drove the perimeter road to meet a mate who was marshaling a bike track day.
-No great pics but a great day full of laughs and silliness.8 points
+No great pics but a great day full of laughs and silliness.

 8 points

-An enjoyable day of spannering in the 🌞!
+9. An enjoyable day of spannering in the 🌞!
 An oil and filter change, swapped over the wheels to my silver set and torqued up, checked all the pressures of the ZZR's, refitted the de-cat pipe (MOT was a week ago), replaced the W4 stainless Mikalor exhaust clamp (the old W2 had given up the ghost when I fitted the cat and had the horrible U-bolt type as a quick fix), a 20 minute wash and polish (the joy of Carplan No1 Super Gloss!), quick test drive to Halfrauds for some more glysantin G30 and she's all ready for Kitfest tomorrow.
-The old jalopy isn't looking too bad, the dailies are looking filthy now though 🤦♂️😂 Before: After:8 points
+The old jalopy isn't looking too bad, the dailies are looking filthy now though 🤦♂️😂 Before: After:

-A small but very select group came today.
+10. A small but very select group came today.
 We drove into the Doddington Hall car park to be met by Chris Emmerson and Mo who were really chuffed by being the first there.
 This elation was soon misplaced when I introduced them to @Jakejmagee who wondered across having parked in another car park.
 Good try Chris.
 Better luck next time 🤪 Breakfast was consumed over some healthy conversation. @Jakejmagee really went for it and had the full English.
 The rest of us paced ourselves hoping that better was to come.
 We then moved on to The International Bomber Command Memorial which is well worth a visit.
 More food was consumed including Sunday lunch by a few of us 😁.
 Chris, Jake and I then went on the free guided tour which was very enlightening but cold on top a hill overlooking Lincoln city.
 Clare and Mo were probably the more sensible ones who stayed inside and had another coffee.
 Photos courtesy of Jake and Chris - thanks.
 We all then parted having had a good chat and food.
-Thanks for coming7 points
+Thanks for coming

 7 points